airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 # Workers & Jobs

 In Airbyte, all interactions with connectors are run as jobs performed by a Worker.
-Each job has a corresponding worker:
+Each job has a corresponding worker.
+There are generally 4 types of workers:

 - Spec worker: retrieves the specification of a connector \(the inputs needed to run this connector\)
 - Check connection worker: verifies that the inputs to a connector are valid and can be used to run a sync
 - Discovery worker: retrieves the schema of the source underlying a connector
 - Sync worker, used to sync data between a source and destination

-Thus, there are generally 4 types of workers.

 **Note: Workers here refers to Airbyte workers.
 Temporal, which Airbyte uses under the hood for scheduling, has its own worker concept.
-This distinction is important.**
+This distinction is important.
+Temporal workers are the low-level executors of individual tasks within a workflow, while Airbyte workers are higher-level orchestrators that manage the overall data synchronization process.**

 ## Sync Jobs